 The efficacy of KEYTRUDA was investigated in KEYNOTE-052 (NCT02335424), a multicenter, open-label, single-arm trial in 370 patients with locally advanced or metastatic urothelial carcinoma who were not eligible for cisplatin-containing chemotherapy.
 The trial excluded patients with autoimmune disease or a medical condition that required immunosuppression.
 Patients received KEYTRUDA 200 mg every 3 weeks until unacceptable toxicity or disease progression.
 Patients with initial radiographic disease progression could receive additional doses of treatment during confirmation of progression unless disease progression was symptomatic, was rapidly progressive, required urgent intervention, or occurred with a decline in performance status.
 Patients without disease progression could be treated for up to 24 months.
 Tumor response assessments were performed at 9 weeks after the first dose, then every 6 weeks for the first year, and then every 12 weeks thereafter.
-The major efficacy outcome measures were ORR according to RECIST v1.1, as assessed by independent radiology review, and duration of response.
+The major efficacy outcome measures were ORR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ, as assessed by independent radiology review, and DoR.

-The study population characteristics were: median age was 74 years, 77% were male, and 89% were White.
+The study population characteristics were: median age of 74 years; 77% male; and 89% White.
 Eighty-seven percent had M1 disease, and 13% had M0 disease.
 Eighty-one percent had a primary tumor in the lower tract, and 19% of patients had a primary tumor in the upper tract.
 Eighty-five percent of patients had visceral metastases, including 21% with liver metastases.
-Reasons for cisplatin ineligibility included: 50% with baseline creatinine clearance of <60 mL/min, 32% with ECOG performance status of 2, 9% with ECOG 2 and baseline creatinine clearance of <60 mL/min, and 9% with other reasons (Class III heart failure, Grade 2 or greater peripheral neuropathy, and Grade 2 or greater hearing loss).
+Reasons for cisplatin ineligibility included: 50% with baseline creatinine clearance of <60 mL/min, 32% with ECOG PS of 2, 9% with ECOG PS of 2 and baseline creatinine clearance of <60 mL/min, and 9% with other reasons (Class III heart failure, Grade 2 or greater peripheral neuropathy, and Grade 2 or greater hearing loss).
 Ninety percent of patients were treatment naïve, and 10% received prior adjuvant or neoadjuvant platinum-based chemotherapy.

-Among the 370 patients, 30% (n = 110) had tumors that expressed PD-L1 with a combined positive score (CPS) of ≥ 10.
-PD-L1 status was determined using the PD-L1 IHC 22C3 pharmDx Kit.
-The study population characteristics of these 110 patients were: median age 73 years, 68% male, and 87% White.
+Among the 370 patients, 30% (n = 110) had tumors that expressed PD-L1 with a CPS ≥10.
+PD-L1 status was determined using the PD-L1 IHC 22C3 pharmDx kit.
+The study population characteristics of these 110 patients were: median age of 73 years; 68% male; and 87% White.
 Eighty-two percent had M1 disease, and 18% had M0 disease.
 Eighty-one percent had a primary tumor in the lower tract, and 18% of patients had a primary tumor in the upper tract.
 Seventy-six percent of patients had visceral metastases, including 11% with liver metastases.
-Reasons for cisplatin ineligibility included: 45% with baseline creatinine clearance of <60 mL/min, 37% with ECOG performance status of 2, 10% with ECOG 2 and baseline creatinine clearance of <60 mL/min, and 8% with other reasons (Class III heart failure, Grade 2 or greater peripheral neuropathy, and Grade 2 or greater hearing loss).
+Reasons for cisplatin ineligibility included: 45% with baseline creatinine clearance of <60 mL/min, 37% with ECOG PS of 2, 10% with ECOG PS of 2 and baseline creatinine clearance of <60 mL/min, and 8% with other reasons (Class III heart failure, Grade 2 or greater peripheral neuropathy, and Grade 2 or greater hearing loss).
 Ninety percent of patients were treatment naïve, and 10% received prior adjuvant or neoadjuvant platinum-based chemotherapy.

 The median follow-up time for 370 patients treated with KEYTRUDA was 7.8 months (range 0.1 to 20 months).
-Efficacy results are summarized in Table 36.
+Efficacy results are summarized in Table 43.